Why Disaster Recovery testing is so much easier with cloud

 But the real beauty of it is that you can get your DRaaS set up to be tested automatically as often as you like…

 Time to take back control

 Imagine being able to carry out a test every single day, week or month – in exactly the way you want – and the process being so smooth that you can do the tests without the business even knowing it’s happening?

-That’s exactly what you can do with the automated new testing tool we’ve created for Azure Site Recovery (which, as it sounds, is DRaaS built on Microsoft Azure).
+That’s exactly what you can do with the automated new disaster recovery testing tool we’ve created for Azure Site Recovery (which, as it sounds, is DRaaS built on Microsoft Azure).

 There’s no need for weeks of planning.
 The tool is very simple to use, enabling you to configure what you want to test (whether it’s your web environment, your database etc.) in minutes.
 You can then set the test to happen automatically (say, for example, once a week), and then once each test is completed – as you can see from the screenshot below – it’s really easy to analyse the results over a given period using a visual dashboard.

 This, in our view, is a really practical and neat step forward that could help companies to start implementing the rigorous testing regimes that they should have been carrying out for years.
 Especially if they want to avoid the high costs of an outage that we highlighted at the start of this blog.

 The best way to make your own mind up, though, is to see how this all works with your own eyes.
 Just send your request to firstname.lastname@example.org and we’ll happily give you a demo.
 Or if you’d like to find out more about the many other benefits of DRaaS, we recommend this whitepaper to help you build your business case.

 Can the cloud close the gender pay gap?